ryankosta/ryankosta.github.io/docs/index.md

 # Home
 ## Who am I

 Hello!
-I'm Ryan Kosta, a senior at UC San Diego, studying Computer Science.
+I'm Ryan Kosta, an incoming PhD student at UC San Diego, studying Computer Science.

-I conduct systems research with Associate Professor [Yiying Zhang](https://cseweb.ucsd.edu/~yiying/) and Assistant Professor [Amy Ousterhout](https://amyousterhout.com/), see [Research](research/research/) page for more information.
+I am advised by [Amy Ousterhout](https://amyousterhout.com/) and [Alex Snoeren](https://cseweb.ucsd.edu/~snoeren/)

+During my undergrad (also at UCSD) I was advised by [Yiying Zhang](https://cseweb.ucsd.edu/~yiying/) and [Amy Ousterhout](https://amyousterhout.com/).

-I also recently completed a summer research internship at EPFL with Full Professor [Edouard Bugnion](https://people.epfl.ch/edouard.bugnion) (Co-founder of VMware and Nuova systems)
+I also recently completed a summer research internship at EPFL with [Edouard Bugnion](https://people.epfl.ch/edouard.bugnion) (Co-founder of VMware and Nuova systems)

 ### What I do

 My research interests span Operating Systems, Datacenter Networks, and Computer Architecture.

 In my free time I like learning languages, exploring, and occasionally playing guitar or videogames

+### Contact

 Always excited to discuss research with those in industry, academia, or who are interested!